-Children achieve well in phonics with 87% achieving the expected level in 2014, 93% in 2015 and 86.2% in 2016 reflecting the high level of complex needs in this cohort.
+Children achieve well in phonics; 86.2% achieved the expected level in 2016, reflecting the high numbers of children with complex needs in this cohort.
 This remains above the national level.
 100% of children re-taking in July 2016 reached the expected level.
+In 2017, 96.7% of children reached the expected level, well above the national average of 81%.

 Assessment results at the end of Key Stage 1 for 2016 showed a good level of attainment with results above national averages in all areas.
 In reading, writing and maths for both expected and learning at greater depth Eden results are well above national averages.
 Data for 2016 reflected an improvement on 2015.
-The school will now to continue to work on ensuring that an even greater percentage of children make better than expected progress to achieve at higher levels.
+In 2017, results for 'expected' and 'greater depth' well exceeded national averages in all subjects, except maths where the 'expected' figure was in line with the national average, again reflecting the numbers of children with complex needs in this cohort.
+However, progress data shows that many children, including those with complex needs, made more than expected progress and those children who need extra help have been targeted for this in Year 3.

 Careful tracking of progress across the school shows that the majority of children make progress that is typical of pupils of a similar age and many make progress that is better than this.
-Progress in reading is particularly strong and a real strength of the school.
+Progress in reading is particularly strong and remains a real strength of the school.
 A small number of pupils require targeted provision to help them make more progress to exceed the expected level.
 Performance data has improved year on year at the school over the last three years benefitting all pupils and dips are only evident where the cohort has a significant number of children with SEND.

-In 2015-2016, interventions for children requiring additional support were planned and delivered in reading, writing, maths, social and emotional skills and physical skills across the school.
-Most interventions were successful leaving only the children with the most severe difficulties requiring on-going support.
-Support was also continued for two children with Down Syndrome in Year 2.
-The new SEN Code of Practice requires classroom teachers to take on increased responsibility for the interventions for and progress of all children and we are continuing to work with teachers on this.
+In 2016-2017, interventions for children requiring additional support were planned and delivered in reading, writing, maths, social and emotional skills and physical skills across the school.
+Most interventions were successful.
+Careful and detailed assessment of the children's work and analysis of data has identified new groups of children where we want to offer extra support and this is now taking place.
+Support is also continued for two children with Down Syndrome in Year 2.
+In line with the SEN Code of Practice classroom teachers have been trained to take on increased responsibility for the interventions for and progress of all children and are recording this in a class provision map and closely monitored Individual Support Plans which are reviewed termly.

 The school has met or almost met its ambitious targets for the most part.
-The school improvement plan focused on continuing to strengthen the quality of teaching across the school, embedding systems of assessment without levels, strengthening the development of the teaching of literacy and maths and developing shared senior and middle leadership.
+The school improvement plan focused on continuing to strengthen the quality of teaching across the school, gaining consistency in approaches and systems, strengthening the development of the teaching of literacy and maths and developing shared senior and middle leadership.